-The New Year 2013 is referred to as ‘Gyesanyeon or ‘Year of the Snake.’
-The Snake is the sixth in the group of twelve animal guardian deities collectively known as the Sibijisin, which literally means "Twelve (sibi) gods of the earth (jisin)."
+The New Year 2014 is referred to as ‘Gabonyeon’ or ‘Year of the Horse.’
+The horse is the seventh in the group of twelve animal guardian deities collectively known as the Sibijisin, which literally means "Twelve (sibi) Gods of the Earth (jisin)."
 The animals of the Sibijisin are the mouse, ox, tiger, rabbit, dragon, snake, horse, sheep, monkey, chicken, dog and pig.

 In ancient times, Koreans had referred to the twelve animals to measure the hours of the day.
 For example, the hours between 5 a.m. and 7 a.m. had been called "Myosi" (Time of the Rabbit), and the hours between 1 p.m. and 3 p.m.
 "Misi" (Time of the Sheep).
 The entire day had been divided into twelve different "times," each represented by one of the twelve animals.
 Also, the animals had been thought to represent directions.
 As the animals have long been revered as guardians against evil spirits, their statues have been built around many royal tombs and sites.

-Moreover, each year is marked by~jisin; since there are twelve jisins, the cycle repeats every 12 years.
-2012 was the Year of the Dragon, 2013 the Year of the Snake, 2014 the Year of the Horse, and so on and so forth.
-It is traditionally believed that people possess the characteristics of the animal that marks their birth year.
+Moreover, each year is marked by a jisin; since there are twelve jisins, the cycle repeats every 12 years.
+It is traditionally believed that people possess the personality of the animal that marks their birth year.
 Therefore, the year and the time of birth are often used to determine one’s personality and fate.

 Sibijisin and Times